-- Go to a bank or ATM in the country you’re visiting.
-The conversion centers in the airport or around the city tend to be huge rip-offs.
+10. Go to a bank or ATM in the country you’re visiting.
+The conversion centres in the airport or around the city tend to be huge rip-offs.
 You won’t get charged as many fees at the ATM or the bank, and the conversion will be exact.

-- Check the country’s entrance/exit fees.
-Some countries require travelers to pay in order to enter or leave the country.
+13. Check the country’s entrance/exit fees.
+Some countries require travellers to pay in order to enter or leave the country.
 These fees are not included buy tickets now for places you know you want to visit or see.
 By buying in advance you’ll be able to skip more lines and find more deals targeted toward you.